hekike/adyen-node/README.md

         // to the payment page for the method specified by brandCode (e.g. paypal)
         // brandCode                                    // optional
         // skipSelection                                // optional

+        // for redirecting the user to your custom page instead of the adyen confirmation page
+        // resURL                                       // optional
       });